Reinforcement learning for path integrals in quantum statistical physics

 The path integral propagator in imaginary time $K(\mathbf{x}_T,T|\mathbf{x}_0,0)$ is defined as the sum over all paths $\mathbf{x}(t) \in \mathbb{R}^n$ on the time domain $\left[0,T\right]$:

 Assuming units $\hbar=m=1$, we consider action functionals of the form:

-It is not difficult to show that the propagator at $T=\beta$ is nothing else than the thermal density operator of an interacting many-body system with a general potential $V(\mathbf{x})$ at inverse temperature $1/\beta=k_B T$:
+It is not difficult to show that at time $T=\beta$ the propagator is nothing other than the thermal density operator of an interacting many-body system with a general potential $V(\mathbf{x})$ at an inverse temperature $\beta$:

 It should be noted that we use the unnormalized definition of the thermal density matrix and also that the last equality with the actual $\rho_{\beta}$ only holds for distinguishable particles (e.g. on a lattice).
-For bosons or fermions additional permutations need to be taken into account, which will be the topic of future work.
+For bosons or fermions, additional permutations need to be taken into account, which is discussed in more detail in Sec.~\ref{subsec:identical}.
 This provides a clear connection between path integrals and quantum systems in thermal equilibrium.